-- On Election Day, at the polling place, political signs must be held by a person. - No signs may be hung on fences. - Massachusetts state law and regulations prohibit electioneering, campaigning, and specific other political activities within one hundred fifty (150) feet of a polling place on Election Day. - Prohibited actions include: holding any campaign signs; circulating or distributing campaign materials; wearing any campaign buttons or identifying signage; soliciting a person's vote for or against a candidate or question on the ballot; and distributing stickers. - Extended time talking with Election workers or other residents in the polling location after you have voted may appear to be campaigning. - Vehicles displaying campaign materials are also prohibited within the 150 feet of entrance. - Exhibition, Circulation, and Distribution of Materials intending to influence the action or decision of a voter at the ongoing election may not be exhibited, circulated, distributed, posted, or otherwise displayed within the area subject to the 150-foot Rule.
+- On Election Day, at the polling place, any signs that are designed to be held must be held by a person. - No signs may be leaned against anything as this creates a public safety issue. - No signs may be hung on fences. - Massachusetts state law and regulations prohibit electioneering, campaigning, and specific other political activities within one hundred fifty (150) feet of a polling place on Election Day. - Prohibited actions include: holding any campaign signs; circulating or distributing campaign materials; wearing any campaign buttons or identifying signage; soliciting a person's vote for or against a candidate or question on the ballot; and distributing stickers. - Extended time talking with Election workers or other residents in the polling location after you have voted may appear to be campaigning. - Vehicles displaying campaign materials are also prohibited within the 150 feet of entrance. - Exhibition, Circulation, and Distribution of Materials intending to influence the action or decision of a voter at the ongoing election may not be exhibited, circulated, distributed, posted, or otherwise displayed within the area subject to the 150-foot Rule.
 This includes, but is not limited to, pasters, posters, stickers, cards, leaflets, handbills, placards, pictures, and circulars.
 G. L. 54, § 65.